Oneday2010/milestone-project2/README.md

 2) [Hover.css](https://cdnjs.com/libraries/hover.css/2.1.1) - Hover.css was used on the Social Media icons in the footer to add the float transition while being hovered over.

-3) [Google Fonts](https://fonts.google.com/specimen/Oswald?preview.text_type=custom) - Google fonts use for most of headlines and paragraphs.
+3) [Google Fonts](https://fonts.google.com/specimen/Oswald?preview.text_type=custom) - Google fonts use for most headlines and paragraphs.

-4) [Font Awesome](https://fontawesome.com/) - Use bootstrap4/font awesome version.
+4) [Font Awesome](https://fontawesome.com/) - Use bootstrap4/font-awesome version.
 It used on all pages throughout the website to add icons

 5) [Balsamiq](https://balsamiq.com/wireframes/) - used to create the wireframe during the design process.